 31. What are Fluid Attacks' technical expectations from a new employee?

-Focus on your default activity when a lockout comes out (migration, product, blog articles, etc).
+focus on your default activity when a lockout comes out (migration, product, blog posts, etc.).

 In general, we look for dedicated persons who are willing to share their knowledge and fulfill their roles with no excuses.